-- Look at your tuition statement and look at the MANY fees added on by the University, how many do you HAVE to pay, and how many are optional?
+- Look at your tuition statement and look at the MANY fees added on by the University.
+It is important to know how many do you HAVE to pay, and how many are optional?
 The Business of University Fees is a nasty one.

 Extraction of RESP Funds

-After diligently putting money into your RESP accounts, you might think extracting it might be a straightforward process (but then you might be wrong).
+After diligently putting money into your RESP accounts, you might think extracting it might be a straightforward process.
+Unfortunately it is not as easy as you would hope.
 The first year of taking money out was simple.
 Then the Government started asking for PROOF that your child was in school before allowing folks to take money out of the RESP accounts.

 - Every year you go through the same things so setting up the Tuition Circle every August might be worthwhile for you too, just to make sure both student and parent know their “duties” for the coming school year.